How To Fail In Scotland

 Up came the vehicle ramp and I watched as the ferry departed at 8:35am, ten minutes ahead of schedule!!

-Like some poor sod standing outside a fully booked hostel on a rainy Scottish summer evening with nowhere to go, I was standing at a ferry terminal on a rainy Scotland morning watching my ferry sail off.
+Like some naïve traveller standing outside a fully booked hostel on a rainy Scottish summer evening with nowhere to go, I was standing at a ferry terminal on a rainy Scotland morning watching my ferry sail off.

 “You can book the next ferry, it’s at 13:15.”

-It took a millisecond of calculations for me to realise that was pointless.
+It took a millisecond of calculations for me to realise that plan was pointless.

 There would simply not be enough time to get to Orkney, out to the stone circles and back at 16:45 for the last return ferry of the day.
-Well, 16:15 really, as I needed to be at port 30 minutes before departure.
+Well, 16:15 really, as I needed to be at port 30 minutes before departure - at least that lesson had sunk in.

-“Well, there’s always tomorrow” she offered.
+“Well, there’s always tomorrow” she consoled.
 There wasn’t.
 With my return journey and accommodation all booked there was no ‘tomorrow’ to try again.
 ‘Tomorrow’ was a return train to Edinburgh.

-Four hours sitting on a train to get to an outreach Scottish seaside town just to wash my underwear.
+Four hours sitting on a train to get to an outreach Scottish seaside town just to sit in a plastic chair and watch my underpants in spin cycle.

 The next day I woke up and travelled 8 hours back to Edinburgh, stone circles unseen.